sbd-community/handbook/blog/2020-06-01-welcome-to-the-handbook/index.md

 This is a community-driven project, and we welcome your contributions.
 Whether you're an embedded engineer, a compliance lead, or a security researcher, you can help us improve the content by opening an issue or submitting a pull request on our [GitHub repository](https://github.com/sbd-community/handbook).

-Let's work together to make the next generation of connected devices secure by design.
+Let's work together to make the next generation of connected devices Secure-by-Design.